 SQL Server Version (Before SP3 upgrade) Microsoft SQL Server 2008 R2 (SP2) - 10.50.4297.0 (X64) - Enterprise Edition (64-bit) on Windows NT 6.1 <X64> (Build 7601: Service Pack 1)

-5. Run Microsoft Software Updates on the servers and make sure all the SCCM/ConfigMgr servers are up to date with patching.
+5. Run Microsoft Software Updates on the servers and ensure all the SCCM/ConfigMgr servers are up to date with patching.
 All the critical updates should be installed on the server OS.

 7. Uninstall the SCCM/ConfigMgr 2012 site system roles like Out of Band Management point and Service Health Validator point before the prerequisite checks.